sonic-net/SONiC/doc/mgmt/gnmi/gnoi_os_reboot_file_reset.md

 |------|------------|--------------------|--------------------|
 | v0.1 | 07/22/2024 | Neha Das (Google)   | Initial version |

-### Scope
+## Scope

 This document describes the high level design of adding the capability to support gNOI APIs for OS, Reboot, File, Factory Reset services in the telemetry server.
 It provides the definition as well as the front end and back end implementation for the gNOI services needed in the SONIC framework.
-The details of the underlying gNMI server design are captured [here](https://github.com/sonic-net/SONiC/blob/master/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md) and the host dbus communication is captured in a separate HLD.
+The details of the underlying gNMI server design are captured [here](https://github.com/sonic-net/SONiC/blob/master/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md) and the host service DBUS communication is captured in a separate [HLD](https://github.com/sonic-net/SONiC/blob/master/doc/mgmt/Docker%20to%20Host%20communication.md).

-### Definitions/Abbreviations
+## Definitions/Abbreviations

 - [gNOI](https://github.com/openconfig/gnoi) : gRPC Network Operations Interface
 - API : Application Programming Interface